ABOUT BROOKLYN GRANGE

 Brooklyn Grange is the leading rooftop farming and intensive green roofing business in the US.
 We operate the world’s largest rooftop soil farms, located on two roofs in New York City, and grow over 50,000 lbs of organically-cultivated produce per year.
-In addition to growing and distributing fresh local vegetables and herbs, Brooklyn Grange also provides urban farming and green roof consulting and installation services to clients worldwide, and we partner with numerous non-profit organizations throughout New York to promote healthy and strong local communities.
+In addition to growing and distributing fresh local vegetables and herbs, Brooklyn Grange also hosts events and educational programming, provides urban farming and green roof consulting and installation services to clients worldwide, and partners with numerous non-profit organizations throughout New York to promote healthy and strong local communities.

 One early morning in May of 2010, a ragtag crew appeared on Northern Boulevard, alighting from bicycles and emerging from the subway steps at 36th St, assembling in the dim light outside a sprawling building.
 They donned hard hats and thick, plastic-coated work gloves and, armed with shovels and rakes, they set out to build the largest soil rooftop farm in the world.
 The job took six days of craning hundreds of 3,000lb soil sacks seven stories up to the roof.
 The hardworking crew shoveled in the sun and wind amidst the roar of motorized buggies and the shouted communications of a team single-minded in its goal.
 As the West end of the urban farm was still being measured and fit with the base layer of a green roof system, the East end was already being shaped into tidy, perfectly-spaced vegetable beds studded with tomato seedlings and chard transplants.
 And slowly, a farm took shape.